mrsonne/hubit/examples/wall/README.md

 ## Example calculations
 The purpose of the examples are summarized below.
-To run an example run the script from the project root for example `python3 -m examples.wall.run_queries`.
+To run an example using the `hubit` source code run the example script from the project root e.g. `python3 -m examples.wall.run_queries`.
 In some of the examples you can toggle the multi-processing flag to see the preformance difference with and without multi-processing.
 The performace change obtained by activating multi-processing depends on the time spent in the components.
 You can try to adjust the sleep time in `thermal_conductivity.py` and `thermal_profile.py`.

 ### `run_render.py`
-To get a graphical overview of a `hubit` model the model can be rendered if Graphviz is installed.
-The wall model is illustrated below
+To get a graphical overview of a `hubit` model the model can be rendered **if Graphviz is installed**.
+The rendition of the wall model is shown below

 ![](https://github.com/mrsonne/hubit/blob/develop/examples/wall/images/model_wall.png "Wall model")